JoshuaWestra/Chrondurus-Command-Line-Timer/README.md

 # Chrondurus Command-Line Timer
-A command-line timer that displays via notifications
+A desktop command-line timer via notifications.
+(Should work in any operating system.)
 * Implemented in Java.

 ## Installation